mahnoor670/algorithm-storybook/README.md

 - Six interactive algorithm mini-games for introductory CS learners
 - Real-time leaderboard with persistent score storage per game
+- Teacher dashboard: teachers create a class and get a join code, students enter the code to link their scores, and teachers can view each student's best score per game in one place
 - Educational popups explaining Big O notation and algorithm concepts
 - Optimal move feedback during gameplay to reinforce learning
 - Fully deployed and accessible via live URL